dinatamas/adaptor-signatures/readme.md

 Adaptor Signatures
 ==================

-A Proof-of-Concept implementation of two-party two-message adaptor signatures.
+A proof-of-concept implementation of a two-party two-message adaptor signature scheme.

 ## Introduction